 After the movie's theatrical release, The Village People member David Hodo said "When I first read the script, I threw it across the room.
 I though it was a piece of crap.
 It read like one of those stupid old Judy Garland and Mickey Rooney pictures.
 We didn't believe in the movie, but no one would listen to us!
 You can only go on for so long being a joke."

-Caitlyn Jenner's feature film debut.
-Her only film roles since then have been cameos in A Man Called Sarge (1990) and Jack and Jill (2011) (which, like this film, won a Razzie for Worst Picture), though she has worked extensively in television.
+Bruce Jenner's feature film debut.
+His only film roles since then have been cameos in A Man Called Sarge (1990) and Jack and Jill (2011) (which, like this film, won a Razzie for Worst Picture), though he has worked extensively in television.

 Producer Allan Carr once described this picture as "pure entertainment in the great MGM musical tradition".
-It was shot on two sound stages at the Metro-Goldwyn-Mayer Culver City Studios in Los Angeles, where a number of classic MGM Musicals had been filmed.
+It was shot on two soundstages at the Metro-Goldwyn-Mayer Culver City Studios in Los Angeles, where many classic MGM musicals had been filmed.

 Despite the fact that the film received a PG rating by the Motion Picture Association of America, there are flashes of male full-frontal nudity in the "YMCA" number.
 Some cuts of the film remove those shots, as well as footage of a topless Valerie Perrine in a hot-tub during the same number.